 Applications that primarily focus on mechanisms of learning, memory, or decision making may be reviewed by Learning, Memory and Decision Neuroscience (LMDN).

-Applications related to cognition and executive functions, including multi-sensory integration, in animal models when the focus is on a sensory input other than vision may be reviewed in the different IFCN IRG study section, such as Auditory System (AUD), LMDN or SMN.
+Applications related to cognition and executive functions in animal models when the focus is on a particular sensory input other than vision may be reviewed in the different ICN Review Branch study section, such as Auditory System (AUD), LMDN or SMN.

-Studies with a focus on development of imaging technologies may be reviewed by ETTN P 81 (Vision Imaging, Bioengineering, and low vision technology development SEP).
+Studies with a focus on development of imaging technologies may be reviewed by NV-P 81 Special emphasis Panel (Vision Imaging, Bioengineering, and Low Vision Technology Development).
 Applications that focus on engineering and development of prosthetics may be reviewed by Bioengineering of Neuroscience, Vision and Low Vision Technologies (BNVT).

 Studies focused on ion channels and transporters, glial physiology, cell biology, or molecular neurogenetic approaches may be reviewed by Neuronal Communications (NC), Molecular and Cellular Neuropharmacology (MCNP), Cellular and Molecular Biology of Glia (CMBG), Cellular Mechanisms in Aging and Development (CMAD), Neurodifferentiation, Plasticity, Regeneration and Rhythmicity (NDPR),or Neurogenesis and Cell Fate (NCF).

-Applications focused on visual information processing and cognition are reviewed in Neuroscience of Basic Visual Processes (NBVP), while those centered on basic mechanisms of signaling in visual system may be reviewed in Biology and Development of the Eye (BDE).
+Applications focused on visual information processing and cognition are reviewed in NBVP, while those centered on basic mechanisms of signaling in visual system may be reviewed in Biology and Development of the Eye (BDE).